 A greater level of integration seems inevitable for Dura-Ace Di2.
 R9100 debuted Synchro Shifting, user-assignable buttons on the shifters and Garmin integration, and Shimano now offers a Bluetooth antenna for direct communication with your phone.

-Expect some further evolution of this everything-connected approach, perhaps with more sophisticated power meter integration and greater connectivity to third party devices.
+Expect some further evolution of this everything-connected approach, perhaps with more sophisticated power meter integration and better connectivity to third-party devices.

 My Dura-Ace 2020 wishlist